arasovic/symmetrical-spoon/README.md

 App is prepared to handle `yarn` and also `npm` depending on what you want just delete stuff related to useless one.

-## About

-I've wanted to have some kind of less advanced template to use with my side projects.
-Later on I've decided on making this real public "template" which other people can really use or learn from

-I know It's very hard to always get started on first projects with that kind of libraries as TypeScript or even redux-thunk so that's it!
-Feel free to use MR's are really welcome here!